 Publishing a blog post is the final process.

-Researching, outlining, writing and editing your blog post is just the beginning.
-Sharing the post on your social networks is the step that exposes your blog post and its purpose.
-It’s simple really if you follow a process.
+Researching, outlining, writing, and editing your blog post is just the beginning.
+Sharing the job on your social networks is the step that exposes your blog post and its purpose.
+It’s simple, really if you follow a process.

 About comments: you will need to reply to the post so you can start to build rapport and a bond with the reader who took the time to post the comment.
 Of course, you need to follow a blog process to write consistent blog quality blog posts.

 Adam Connell at blogging wizard writes, “The truth is that no matter how much time and effort you put into writing your blog posts, clicking publish is just the beginning.”

 Lastly, the idea that the more blog posts I share, the more readers and potential clients I’ll get into treatment.